una/una.github.io/_posts/blog/2015-08-15-internet-hack.md

 ### Getting Graphic

-As layouts became increasingly complex, so did graphic rendering on the web, and hacks for visual effects are endless.
+As layouts became increasingly complex, so did graphic rendering on the web, and hacks for visual effects are endless (remember `text-indent: -9999px`?).
 I'll talk about one example in particular because I'm ridiculously excited about its implications: **backdrop filters.** They allow for image editing (filter effects) directly in the browser and only on the background layer of a div.
 But before we get into them, lets look at how we hacked them.

 One of my favorite CSS effect hacks was sorted out by [Lea Verou](https://vimeo.com/52882799) and shared in her "CSS Secrets" talk.
 Lea demonstrated how to create a "Live CSS Blur" that allows us to make the image blurred within a div, but clear otherwise, with the content of the div remaining lucid.
 That sounds confusing, but basically it looks like: